iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 ## Statuses of _replicates_

-One Task bought by a requester will result in one or more _replicates_ depending on the level of trust set by the requester.
+One task bought by a requester will result in one or more _replicates_ depending on the level of trust set by the requester.
 For a given task, each worker involved in the computation will have its own _replicate_ containing the description of the task to compute.
 The whole computation of a _replicate_ is made of several stages.
 Each stage completed by a worker will result in an update of its _replicate_ status.

 Here are the different possible statuses for a _replicate_: